President Trump Makes an Offer the NFL Must Not Refuse

 President Trump has also pardoned the sailor who took forbidden pictures of his old sub, Kristian Saucier.
 Mr. Saucier did something like what Hillary did, only not nearly as bad.
 Others who did the same as Saucier only lost a rank, one person was fined $560.

 Also pardoned was Sheriff Arpaio, Scooter Libby, and Dinesh D’Souza.
 President Trump is looking to pardon Mohammed Ali, Rod Blagojevich, Martha Stewart, and thousands of others.
 It takes guts to do it before the end of his term but President Trump thinks out of the box.
+For all who asked, no, he won’t pardon OJ.

 HE MADE AN OFFER TO THE NFL THEY SHOULD NOT REFUSE